Changing Role of Companies House

 - Company and business names

-There will be new protections against the misuse of company and business names.
+There are new protections against the misuse of company and business names.

 - Prevent abuse of personal information